 In accordance with Board policy regarding truancy (unexcused absences), the following regulations pertain:

-1. Twenty Absence Limit.
-No student may receive course credit for a full year course after having been absent from that course more than twenty (20) class periods during the school year.
-These absences will be pro rated for other than full year courses and for courses meeting other than five (5) periods per week.
-All absences in a class will be counted except those incurred while a student participates in school sponsored activities and/or essential administrative business.

-2. Waiver of Policy.
+1. Waiver of Policy.
 A student who has accumulated more absences than allowed by the policy, but who feels that the situation warrants special consideration, may appeal to the administration for a waiver increasing the number of allowable absences for that particular student.
 At the discretion of the administration, the parent may be requested to appear at the hearing to verify the legitimacy of the appeal.

 Waivers are to be applied in a systemic manner.
 The administrator will consider all approved absences and any extenuating circumstances and render an impartial judgment.

-3. Grade Reduction for Unapproved Absences.
-Students will be warned by teachers upon the first unexcused absence from a class.
-For each subsequent unexcused absence from that class, the student's grade for the marking period will be reduced by five (5) points.
-However, in applying this policy, a student's grade may not be reduced more than 50 points in any marking period.

-At the beginning of each marking period, automatic grade reductions will begin anew, although the accumulation toward the twenty maximum for the full year course is cumulative for the year.

-Upon recommendation of the teacher, the principal may adjust a grade when a student's outstanding performance for the latter portion of a marking period may not otherwise be recognized appropriately because of policy grading restrictions.

-4. Student Responsibilities.
-Students are responsible for regular attendance in all classes to benefit from continuity of instruction, sequential presentation of material, class interaction, and the attendant self discipline and responsibility.
+2. Student Responsibilities.
+Students are responsible for regular attendance in all classes to benefit from continuity of instruction, sequential presentation of material, class interaction, and the attendant self-discipline and responsibility.